 - And other states in the liver (pyruvate, lactate)

-So you might ask: in order to have any of this in my body, I need to have had glucose at an earlier stage, otherwise how is the body going to create these stories?
+So you might ask: in order to have any of this in my body, I need to have had glucose at an earlier stage, otherwise how is the body going to fill these stores?

 As I said, the liver can metabolize protein for energy.
-If you eat 3 eggs, for example, this will create an insulin response (which you generally get from eating carbs), which will then turn the proteins into glucose for immediate use, glycogen stores or into fat stores.
+If you eat 3 eggs, for example, this will create an insulin response (which you generally get from eating carbs), which will then turn the proteins into glucose to be used immediately for energy or put in your glycogen or fat stores.

 Tim Ferris, the guy behind bestsellers such as The 4-hour body or Tools of titans, often likes to experiment.
 He did a 7 day, medically supervised fast during which he wasn’t allowed to exercise or go out of the facility.
 He lost 12 pounds of muscle.

 So, why is this a myth?
 Because any diet will make you lose some muscle, calory restriction being the worst one.
 And because Ferris tried another fast, this time exercising every day, for 10 days, and claimed to have lost zero pounds of muscle.

 On a prolonged fast, around the second day, your body starts producing more human growth hormone.
 This hormone, upon other things, prevents your body from losing muscle.
 Do you know what also increases human growth hormone?
 Exercise.
 In short, if you keep exercising during your fast, you shouldn’t lose any muscle.